 About Ionian islands

-The characteristic of the Ionian islands are the lush green nature and the large bays with crystal water.
-Their vivid nature is completely different to the barren, rocky landscape of Cyclades.
+The characteristic of the Ionian islands is the lush green nature and the large bays with crystal water.
+Their vivid nature is completely different from the barren, rocky landscape of Cyclades.

-The Venetians were followed by the British, who conquered the islands in late 18th century.
-Eventually, on May 21st 1864, the Ionian islands were donated to the modern Greek state as a gift of the United Kingdom to the new king of Greece.
-This day, May 21st, is a regional festival for the islands.
+The Venetians were followed by the British, who conquered the islands in the late 18th century.
+Eventually, on May 21st, 1864, the Ionian islands were donated to the modern Greek state as a gift of the United Kingdom to the new king of Greece.
+This day, May 21st is a regional festival for the islands.

 Discover the islands of the Ionian

 Corfu island is the most cosmopolitan island of the Ionian Sea and among the first Greek islands that opened to tourism.
 Due to its strong connection with Italy and the United Kingdom, Corfu has a rich cultural background.
 The first university of modern Greece, the Ionian Academy, was founded in Corfu in 1824 and also the island was the homeplace of important poets, musicians, and politicians.

 Zakynthos island is also an island with rich culture and impressive Venetian architecture.
 Almost all islands have strong castles that protected the locals from enemies and pirate attacks.
 The Old Fortress of Corfu, the Castle of Santa Mavra in Lefkada, the Venetian Castle of Zakynthos, the Castle of Saint George in Kefalonia and the Castle of Kythira are typical examples of Venetian fortification architecture.